olesota/olesota.github.io/README.md

 * Overview of the campaign, education;
 * Finding trends in unit movements;
-* Tracking a group of units: from which part of the region did the units arrive to fight in a certain location;

-# Submission due on 17.06.2020

 ## Implementation Details

-* How did you implement the dashboard?
-* Which external libraries and/or resources did you use?
-* Additional information about the implementation

 Our dashboard consists of two connected visualizations.
 Each of them is implemented as an SVG element, controlled by means of D3.js library.
 The user can interact with the dashboard using playback buttons and the visualizations themselves